 Sometimes mutual fund prospectuses may go by different names than the ones listed above.
 The first of these is a summary prospectus, which gives only a short overview of the fund, its strategy and goals.
 The second, a statutory prospectus, is much longer and more comprehensive.

 If you’re looking to find the prospectus of a particular fund, you can usually get your hands on it by heading to its website or reaching out to the fund via email or phone.

 A prospectus is a crucial piece of information for the potential investors of a stock or other security.
 It helps them understand any potential risks that could come with the purchase of the security, among other things.
 Without a prospectus, investors would have little to no information to help them make their decision.

 Tips for Getting Into Investing

-- Asset allocation is crucial for investors when it comes to managing risk in their portfolios.
-A prospectus can help you determine the asset classes of a security and whether its risk level makes sense for your portfolio.
+- Having a specific asset allocation is crucial for investors when it comes to managing risk in their portfolios.
+A prospectus can help you determine the asset classes of a security and whether their risk levels makes sense for you.
 SmartAsset’s asset allocation calculator can help you find the allocation most appropriate for your financial goals and risk tolerance.

 Photo Credit: ©iStock.com/nortonrsx, ©iStock.com/utah778, ©iStock.com/skynesher